SachsLab/IntracranialNeurophysDL/README.md

 >While Jupyter notebooks are well-suited for didactic purposes like this course, they are the wrong choice for real-time analysis (e.g., brain-computer interface) due to limited I/O and they are the wrong choice for the development of python packages due to the poor (non-existent) support for debugging imported packages.
-Even though we use Jupyter notebooks here, you should strongly consider whether they are the right choice for your intended application.
+Even though we use Jupyter notebooks here, you should strongly consider whether or not they are the right choice for your intended application.

 ## Data Sources